DIY User Personas

 - Help us to better determine what need each user-type.

-- Personality will be use for established persona behavior and response during the construction of an Experience Map, for example.
+- Personality will be used for established persona behavior and responses during the construction of an Experience Map, for example.

-- Personality tags and Openness/Neuroticism gauge are a clear tool for help PO, developers and designer to put on the persona’s shoes.
+- Personality tags and Openness/Neuroticism gauges are a clear tool for helping PO, developers and designer to put on the persona’s shoes.

-Based on real-users interviews use: self-reported, in-line reading, behavior and body language to calculate a ruge MBTI type and the corresponding value for the two Big Five variables used.
+Based on real user interviews, use: self-reported, in-line reading, behavior and body language to calculate an MBTI type and the corresponding value for the two Big Five variables used.

-a- For tagging personality using MBTI we first apply a basic questionary.
+a- For tagging personality using MBTI, we first apply a basic questionnaire.
 (See post about MBTI)

-b- Include “Big-Five Openness and Neuroticism“ score.
-Remember Openness is an inverse scale, low Neuroticism it is positive, when high is negative.
+b- Include the “Big-Five Openness and Neuroticism“ score.
+Remember that Openness is an inverse scale, low Neuroticism it is positive, high is negative.

 3.3 Referents & Influences

-Represent: People, brands and product that influence his relation with key indicators for your product/service.
+Represent: People, brands and products that influence the relation with key indicators for your product/service.
 For example: internet, computers and other devices, software and app.

 References: Who?
-People, sites, brand or products become a referent point regarding to key indicators to you product/service.
+People, sites, brand or products become a referent point regarding key indicators to your product/service.
 For example technology and software.

-Quick understand persona influences and referents, background expertise, and lifestyle.
+Get a quick understanding of persona influences and references, background expertise, and lifestyle.

-Use images to illustrate this variables.
-This make information more visual and easy reading.
+Use images to illustrate these variables.
+This makes information more visual and easy to read.

-b- Friends: Most apps recommendations come from Clare’s friends during a coffee break.
+b- Friends: Most app recommendations come from Clare’s friends during a coffee break.

 d-Blogger: Clare has a blog where she writes about personal interest.